-Can Complex or High Net Worth Cases Be Mediated?
+Can Complex or High Net Worth Cases be Mediated?

 - Will the family CPA be required to assist with financial issues in the divorce mediation?
 Is the family CPA “loyal” to one party, or will they impartially assess tax and other financial issues?
 The family CPA will most likely not have experience in divorce valuations (which are very different than valuations in the real world) and they will almost certainly know which spouse they will work with after the divorce, which may impact their opinions.
-The experience and training of the typical CPA is vastly different than a forensic accountant in family law.
+The experience and training of the typical CPA is vastly different than that of a forensic accountant in family law.

 - Do both parties have access to the same financial records and have the skills necessary to understand the records and concepts?